Siblings – the definition that comprises love, strife, competition, and forever friends.

 5. They are Your First Mentors

 We start learning when we are born.
 Our siblings are the first and most precious mentors we have.
 They are the ones who teach us how to deal with annoying people and have patience.
-We even learn how to deal with tough situations, invasion of space, and weird behaviours.
+We even learn how to deal with challenging situations, invasion of space, and weird behaviors.
 Your first guide is your siblings.

 Minor Side Effects of Having Siblings